mikey242/kudos-donations/readme.txt

 = 4.2.9 =
 * Make single fixed value more useful by removing need to click by pre-setting the value
 * Add missing container id
+* Fix rare instance where donor_id is passed as a string to a new transaction
 * Update dependencies

 = 4.2.8 =